The New Norm for Dietary Supplement Labels (?)

 This phenomenon, often referred to as the - clean label trend – has food manufacturers around the world sit up and take notice and they are eager to communicate to consumers, whether a certain ingredient or additive is not present or if the food has been produced using a more natural production method like organic agriculture.

 Keeping all of this in mind, it's the responsibility of brand owners and manufacturers to create supplement products that stay true to these guidelines.

-So far as consumer interest is concerned, a recently released study from Innova Market Insights has pointed to some very interesting (and potentially massive) changes to how consumers are responding to “clean label” products.
+So far as consumer interest is concerned, a recently released report on Clean Label Ingredient Market - Growth, Trends, and Forecast (2018 - 2023) by ResearchAndMarkets.com has pointed to some very interesting (and potentially massive) changes to how consumers are responding to clean label supplement products.

-Here are some of the highlights from what the Innova Market Insights team found:
+Here are some of the highlights from what the ResearchAndMarkets.com team found:

-When it comes to “clean label” it seems like the further we get into 2016, the more resources there are supporting their rising popularity and consistency.
-No matter which facts you choose to look at, it seems likely that – at least for the foreseeable future – the "clean label" trend is here to stay.
+When it comes to clean label supplements and the clean label trend, it seems likely that – at least for the foreseeable future – the "clean label" trend is here to stay.